KeithChasen/Phpushios/README.md

-IOS PHP Pusher
+Phpushious
 =
-Simple ios-php push library with token based authentication and HTTP/2
+Simple php library for iOS push notifications with token based authentication and HTTP/2

 Requirements
 =